Cirru/cirru-edn.rs/README.md

 ### Serde Integration

-Cirru EDN provides seamless integration with serde, allowing you to easily convert between Rust structs and EDN data, similar to how you would use `serde_json`.
+Cirru EDN provides seamless integration with serde, allowing you to easily convert between Rust structs and EDN data with efficient direct serialization and deserialization.

 #### Basic Usage